Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Simulation Experiments

-Under the assumption that $\ve{u}_t$ is independently and identically distributed according to a multivariate normal distribution, the statistic $GRS$ follows an $F(N,T-N-k)$ distribution under the null hypothesis $H_0:\ve{\alpha}=\ve{0}$. \footnote{\citet{kamstra2024tra} propose a modified version of the GRS test to improve its small-sample properties.
+Under the assumption that $\{\ve{u}_t\}_{t=1}^T$ is a sequence of independently and identically distributed multivariate normal random vectors, the GRS statistic follows an $F(N,T-N-k)$ distribution under the null hypothesis $H_0:\ve{\alpha}_0=\ve{0}$.
+Since these conditions exclude the serial dependence and dynamic regressor--disturbance dependence studied in this paper, the GRS test is included as a conventional benchmark rather than as a procedure justified under our general setting.\footnote{\citet{kamstra2024tra} propose a modified version of the GRS test to improve its small-sample properties.
 However, the performance of the original and modified GRS tests does not differ substantially once the sample size $T$ exceeds 200.
-For this reason, we rely exclusively on the original GRS test as a benchmark.} This statistic jointly tests whether all pricing errors are equal to zero across portfolios.
+For this reason, we adopt the original GRS test as the benchmark.}